 Why Should You Join a Youth Thrive Action Team?

 Partners inform and support the work of Youth Thrive by participating on an Action Team.
-Teams will begin convening in March 2015 with the immediate product of development the first-ever Wake County Youth Master Plan.
-Beginning with the recently released Wake County Youth Well-being Profile, Action Teams will uncover local problems related to children and youth, ages 5-18, and offer their existing plans and effort, establish new ones and look for ways to work better together.
+Teams began convening in April 2015 with the product of developing the first-ever Wake County Youth Master Plan.
+Beginning with the recently released Wake County Youth Well-being Profile, Action Teams will uncover local problems related to children and youth, ages 5-18, and offer their existing plans and effort, establish new ones, and look for ways to work better together.